LibraryOfCongress/concordia/README.md

 Concordia code and the By the People transcriptions are released into the public domain.
 Anyone is free to use or reuse the data.
 [More info on our licensing page](https://github.com/LibraryOfCongress/concordia/blob/main/LICENSE.md).

+As of May 2022 the Library of Congress Concordia development team has moved issues out of Github to an internal system due to reporting needs.
+Open github issue tickets may not be active or up-to-date.
+We continue to publish our code here as it is released.

 _Concordia and By the People are supported by the National Digital Library Trust Fund._

 ## Want to help?